marcelom/marcelom.github.io/aboutme.md

 date: 2013-05-22 14:35:00
 ---

 My name is Marcelo Moreira.
-I currently work as a Cloud DevOps Engineer for Sony Network Entertainment International, most specifically for Plaustation 4 Infrastructure.
+I currently work as a Cloud DevOps Engineer for Sony Network Entertainment International, most specifically for [Playstation 4](http://www.playstation.com) Infrastructure.

 If you're reading this, you're probably a friend whom I somehow managed to trick or coerced into giving me some page hits ;-)